akshatc/WP-Remote-WordPress-Plugin/readme.txt

 2. If you have made recent changes to your DNS/Nameservers records:
 If this is the case then just give it a little more time and try again later.

-**Where does WP Remote store the Automatic Backup files?**

-Backups are stored on Amazon S3 using AES-256 Server Side Encryption.

 **What if I want to back up my site to another destination?**

 You can also store your backups on your own Amazon S3, Dropbox or you can upload backups to your own server via FTP or SFTP.